daniajaison13/WordSearch/README.md

 # WordSearch
 A word search game where players search for hidden words in a grid of letters.
 The game can include different categories and difficulty levels, making it suitable for players of all ages.
+The primary objective of this project is to develop a web-based straightforward Word Search game.

 ### Milestones with Deadlines:
 Week 1: Basic grid generation and word placement algorithm implemented